-Cruise does not make the gaydar needle bounce off the charts — even though he was wearing a rather fetching lavender ribbed-turtleneck.
+Cruise does not make the gaydar needle bounce off the charts — even while wearing a rather fetching, lavender ribbed-turtleneck.

-He does leave one strong impression, though, and that's his beefy laugh — that rear- molar-sparkling laugh that Ben Stiller lampoons so well.
-He lets one of those burst out every five minutes.
-Although it sounds completely forced, the laughter makes him appear jovial and pleasant, which helps detract from the fact that's he's one of the most powerful actors in Hollywood.
+He does leave one strong impression, though.
+His beefy laugh — that rear- molar-sparkling laugh that Ben Stiller lampoons so well.
+He lets one of those rip every five minutes.
+Though forced, the laugh makes him appear jovial and pleasant.
+Which detracts from the fact that he’s one of Hollywood’s most powerful actors.

 In Vanilla Sky, Cruise plays David Aames, a studly Manhattan publishing exec whose life takes a horrible turn after he falls for an innocent, exotic babe (Penelope Cruz) while trying to cool things off with his“fuck buddy”(played by Cameron Diaz).

 But there are a couple of queer elements that Cruise and Crowe didn’t mind talking about.
 And the “whole gay thing” with Cruise sort of sprung up from there.

-"There are no gay connotations to casting Rauschenberg in the film,” Crowe explains inside a ballroom at the Hotel Crescent Court.
-“I saw a picture of him in W magazine, and he's really photogenic.
-The picture was a close-up shot of him smiling, which I felt so comfortable looking at it.
-I also felt, what if this guy was one of the most legendary sharks of the New York business world?
-Wouldn't it make it more effective as a tough businessman if he was that disarming?"
+“There are no gay connotations to casting Rauschenberg in the film,” Crowe explains inside a ballroom at the Hotel Crescent Court.
+“I saw a picture of him in W magazine.
+And he’s really photogenic.
+The picture was a closeup shot of [Rauschenberg] smiling, which I felt so comfortable while looking at it.
+I also felt...
+What if this guy was one of the most legendary sharks of the New York business world?
+Wouldn’t it make it more effective as a tough businessman if he was that disarming?”

 According to Crowe, when Rauschenberg heard about the project, his response was, “I get to be Tom Cruise’s father?
 I’m in.”

-There's also a bar scene in Vanilla Sky , where a peculiar-looking chap (the talented Noah Taylor from Shine) tries to strike up a conversation with David Aames.
-Not that the matter really needed to be cleared up, but David tells the mysterious fellow, "Sorry, buddy, but I'm straight, okay?"
+There’s also a bar scene in Vanilla Sky, where a peculiar-looking chap (the talented Noah Taylor from Shine) tries to strike up a conversation with David Aames.
+Not that the matter really needed clearing up...
+But David tells the mysterious fellow, “Sorry, buddy.
+But I’m straight.
+Okay?”